thrushlang/thrushc/README.md

 ## Build the Compiler

+Now you need to have Rust installed with a recent version.

+- >= Rust (v1.18.5)
+- Rust 2024 Edition

 Now you need to compile the compiler with Rust.

 ```console
 cargo run -- --help